Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)

 This article discusses the treatment of stage IV (advanced or metastatic) melanoma.
-The diagnosis and treatment of localized melanoma is discussed separately.
-(See "Patient information: Melanoma treatment; localized melanoma (Beyond the Basics)".)
+The diagnosis and treatment of localized (stage I or II) or regional (stage III) melanoma is discussed separately.
+(See "Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)".)

-For people with stage IV disease, the melanoma has spread beyond the local area into other parts of the body or internal organs.
-The most common sites of such spread (metastases) are under the skin (subcutaneous tissue), lymph nodes away from the original tumor, the lungs, liver, brain, and bone.
+For people with stage IV disease, the melanoma has spread beyond the local area and regional nodes into other parts of the body or internal organs.
+The most common sites of such spread (metastases) are under the skin (subcutaneous tissue), lymph nodes away from those that drain the site of the original tumor, the lungs, liver, brain, and bone.
 However, metastasis to other sites in the body (such as the adrenal glands, spleen, gastrointestinal tract, and heart) can also occur.

 Treatment of metastatic melanoma focuses on:

 ●Shrinking or stopping the growth of known metastases

 Depending upon where and how big the metastases are, treatment may involve drug treatments, surgery, and/or radiation therapy.

 Drug treatments — There are three main categories of drug treatments:

 ●Immunotherapy – Drugs that stimulate or unleash your immune system to attack and kill the cancer cells

 ●Targeted therapy – Drugs that inhibit specific enzymes or molecules important to the cancer cells